You open a new Logic Pro session, fired up and ready.

 Rule #3: Always Level Match

-Here’s the fix: Match the output level of the plugin to its input level.
+The fix is to match the output level of the plugin to its input level.

 To do this in Logic Pro: